smitelli/cosmodoc/src/content/topics/global-variables-and-constants/index.md

 This is checked and updated during calls to {{< lookup/cref StartSound >}}.
 If the new sound has a priority value that is less than {{< lookup/cref activeSoundPriority >}}, the new sound will not play and the currently-playing sound will continue.

+{{< boilerplate/global-cref activeTransporter >}}

+This is the identifier of the transporter the player is moving _to_, but the test for this is rather simplistic.
+For each transporter in the map, if its "to address" data is different from {{< lookup/cref activeTransporter >}}, that transporter is the destination.
+This limits each map to having two transporters that ping-pong the player between them.

+As a special case, a {{< lookup/cref activeTransporter >}} value of 3 will win the level, allowing for one or more {{< lookup/actor type=203 plural=true >}} to be implemented separately from any other transporters on the map.

 {{< boilerplate/global-cref actorTileData >}}

 Its allocations are divided into three distinct byte-aligned memory blocks due to the overall size of the data.
 The first two blocks each hold 65,535 bytes and the final block holds 60,840 bytes.